atruong39/cse15l-lab-reports/lab-report-1-week-2.md

 ![Image](./step6a.png)

-If you are on Windows, then you will also need to the extra `ssh-add` steps at this [link](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_keymanagement#user-key-generation).
+If you are on Windows, then you will also need to do the extra `ssh-add` steps at this [link](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_keymanagement#user-key-generation).

 This created your public and private key files on your computer, stored in the `.ssh` directory.
 Now we need to copy the public key file to the `.ssh` directory of your account on `ieng6`: